Wenchao21/Wenchao21.github.io/about.md

 permalink: /about/
 ---

-One needs 3 things to be truly happy living in the world: some thing to do, some one to love, some thing to hope for.
+One needs 3 things to be truly happy living in the world: some thing to do, some one to love, some thing to hope for!

-WeChat£ºsohardname110
+WeChatÂ£Âºsohardname110
 Email: hewenchao21@163.com